This handbook is written for a computer science student who wants to understand Eyeling as code and as a reasoning machine.

 false acts as a hard failure.
 (More in Chapter 10.)headBlankLabels records which blank node labels occur explicitly in the head of a rule.
 Those blanks are treated as existentials and get skolemized per firing.
 (Chapter 9.)Eyeling interns IRIs and Literals by string value.
 Interning is a quiet performance trick with big consequences:

-Terms are treated as immutable: once interned, the code assumes you won’t mutate .value.
+Terms are treated as immutable: once interned/created, the code assumes you won’t mutate .value (or .label for blanks).

 PrefixEnv holds prefix mappings and a base IRI.
 It provides: